List of Bones characters: Zack Addy

 While in the psychiatric institute, Zack was regularly visited by Hodgins and Dr. Sweets.
 After some time, Zack broke out of the psychiatric facility in order to help his friends solve a case.
 After the case was solved, Zack willingly returned to the psychiatric facility.
 Zack later told Sweets that he did not kill anyone, but told Gormogon where the victim was in order to murder and cannibalize them.
 Sweets wanted to tell the others, but Zack told him not to do so to avoid being sent to a "regular jail" as he "would not do well in prison".

-In the Season 11 finale, it is revealed that Zack is related to a recurring nightmare that Dr. Brennan has been experiencing about the 'Puppeteer', a killer who sets up his victims' bodies so that they can be manoeuvred on strings, so Booth enters the psychiatric facility late at night, ignoring an employee that commands him to stop, and barges into Zack's room.
+In the Season 11 finale, it is revealed that Zack is related to a recurring nightmare that Dr. Brennan has been experiencing about the 'Puppeteer', a killer who sets up his victims' bodies so that they can be manoeuvred on strings, so Booth enters the psychiatric facility late at night, ignoring an employee who commands him to stop, and barges into Zack's room.
 Even though the worker insists Zack is in bed sleeping, his bed is found empty and the employee calls security.
 At the end of the episode half of Zack's supposed face is shown in the dark and says to Brennan 'Hello, Dr. Brennan, it's been so long, we have so much to talk about.'
 It is subsequently revealed that the Puppeteer is a doctor at the sanitorium who has been framing Zack for his crimes, with Zack finally admitting that he isn't a killer when he finds himself unable to kill the doctor even in self-defence.
 With the aid of Gordon Gordon and Sweets' old notes, the team are able to get Zack's sentence reduced from a lifetime sentence for murder to just over another year in the sanitorium, the remaining amount of time he must serve for helping Gormogon in the first place.